 Parag Khanna is a senior research fellow at the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy in Singapore.

 Parag Khanna is a senior research fellow in the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
-He is managing partner of Hybrid Reality, a geostrategic advisory firm, and co-founder & CEO of Factotum, a boutique content strategy agency.

 Khanna holds a PhD in international relations from the London School of Economics, and Bachelors and Masters degrees from the School of Foreign Service at Georgetown University.

 Born in India, Khanna grew up in the United Arab Emirates, New York, and Germany.
 He has traveled to more than 100 countries on all continents.
-Some of his journeys include driving from the Baltic Sea through the Balkans and across Turkey and the Caucasus to the Caspian Sea, across the rugged terrain of Tibet and Xinjiang provinces in western China, and 8,000 miles from London to Ulaanbaatar in the Mongolia Charity Rally.
+Some of his journeys include driving from the Baltic Sea through the Balkans and across Turkey and the Caucasus to the Caspian Sea, across the rugged terrain of Tibet and Xinjiang provinces in western China, and 12,000 kms from London to Ulaanbaatar in the Mongolia Charity Rally.

 Follow him on Twitter @paragkhanna